PriyanshuChandel/WebDirectory/README.md

 # PriyanshuChandel.github.io
-This is sinmple webpage for website directory
+This is simple webpage for website directory